 District Level: Grade-wise awards for the top five (5) rankers in each district.

-Consolation Awards: Fixed awards for eligible Participants completing the Competition within fifteen (15) attempts
+Consolation Awards: Fixed awards for the top ten thousand (10,000) performers completing the competition.

 Eligible students may receive national, state, district, or consolation awards, as given below.